-THE SETUP: A few months ago, another sergeant asked how my squad of mostly brand new police officers was having such great success on the road and in the community.
+THE SETUP: Another sergeant asked how my squad of mostly brand new police officers was having such great success on the road and in the community.
 I attributed it to the culture that we had created as a squad in the briefing room and then worked hard to exemplify each shift on the road.
 When he asked what my squad’s culture was, I quickly rattled just 4 words – Positivity, Activity, Teamwork, and Humility.
 As I said these 4 words aloud, the other sergeant looked at me like I was holding out on him and I replied, “No really . . . that is our culture in just 4 words and it works.”

 THEN IT HITS ME: The realization that came to me as we continued this conversation was that a strong, sustainable culture should be just that easy to define, explain, understand, and apply.
-Culture has to be tangible and not just something that is said.
+Culture has to be tangible and not just something that is said or posted on a wall.
 It also has to be easily articulable and reproducible by all that are involved within it.

 THE HOW: I pulled out a piece of paper and divided it into 4 boxes.
 At the top of each box I wrote one of the words that I had told the other sergeant about – Positivity, Activity, Teamwork, and Humility.
-Knowing that culture is defined by our actions and attitudes, I made sure that I could define each of the words in terms of both.
+Knowing that culture is defined by our actions and attitudes, I made sure that I could define each of the words in terms of both; specifically actions and attitudes that I had seen these officers previously demonstrate.
+This would give me an easy way to talk about the culture with specific examples.
 Here is what I came up with . . .

 - Know your “why.”